FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: show bgp [afi] [safi] [all] summary failed [json]

-   Show a bgp peer summary for peers that are not succesfully exchanging routes for the specified address family, and subsequent address-family.
+   Show a bgp peer summary for peers that are not successfully exchanging routes for the specified address family, and subsequent address-family.

 .. clicmd:: show bgp [afi] [safi] [all] summary established [json]

-   Show a bgp peer summary for peers that are succesfully exchanging routes for the specified address family, and subsequent address-family.
+   Show a bgp peer summary for peers that are successfully exchanging routes for the specified address family, and subsequent address-family.

 .. clicmd:: show bgp [afi] [safi] [all] summary neighbor [PEER] [json]